Note that

 No knowledge that a check was bad

-Recall that you are only guilty under this statute if you knew that a check was false or altered.
-This means you are innocent if you did not have this knowledge.
+Recall that you are only guilty under this statute if you know a check was false or altered.
+This means you are innocent if you do not have this knowledge.
 Perhaps, for example, you became the owner of a bad check by accident.

-In our experience, showing lack of knowledge is one of the stronger defenses to check fraud.
-The prosecutor has no way of positively proving what was going on in your head; meanwhile, we use every litigation trick in the book to poke holes in the state’s arguments.
+In our experience, showing a lack of knowledge is one of the strongest defenses against fraud.
+The prosecutor has no way of positively proving what was happening in your head; meanwhile, we use every litigation trick in the book to poke holes in the state’s arguments.

 You acted under duress